as51340/FER-JAVA/JAVA-Notepad/README.md

 # JAVA-Notepad

+## Implementation of Notepad++.

-Implementation of notepad++.
-Added localization to app with support for german, english and croatian language.
+- Added localization to app with support for German, English and Croatian language.
+- Full Notepad++ support
+- Current selected part of the text
+- Multiple tabs
+- File saving
+- Open file
+- ... and much more